Taldrain/twitch-emotes-led/README.md

 ## Cache

-When running, emotes will be cached to `$XDG_CACHE_HOME/twitch-emotes-led`, resolving by default to `.cache/twitch-emotes-led/`.
+When running, emotes will be cached to `$XDG_CACHE_HOME/twitch-emotes-led`, resolving by default to `~/.cache/twitch-emotes-led/`.
 You can delete the folder if needed.
+Since the project is likely to be run as root, it will use the home of the root user.

 ## Hardware